IrineSistiana/mos-tls-tunnel/README.md

                 Remote address
         -s    Server mode
         -sv
                 Skip verify, client won't verify the server's certificate chain and host name.
-In this mode, your connctions are susceptible to man-in-the-middle attacks.
+In this mode, your connections are susceptible to man-in-the-middle attacks.
 Use it with caution.
         -timeout duration
-                the idle timeout for connections (sec) (default 5m0s) -wss
+                the idle timeout for connections (default 5m0s) -wss
                 Enable WebSocket Secure protocol